veertuinc/anka-docs/content/en/docs/Anka Virtualization/partials/_iso-create.md

 sudo anka start -v -o /Library/Application\ Support/Veertu/Anka/guestaddons/anka-addons-mac.iso sierravm
 ```

 Complete the guest addons installation inside the VM.
-Shutdown the VM with `sudo anka stop {templateName}`.
+Shutdown the VM with `sudo anka stop {vmNameOrUUID}`.

-Validate by running the following command `sudo anka run {templateName} ls -l` from the host.
+Validate by running the following command `sudo anka run {vmNameOrUUID} ls -l` from the host.
 It should display ls -l contents of the VM.
 The VM is correctly created.